Pharma Serialization – The Most Comprehensive Description

 The Importance of Image Processing Technology in Serialization

-In order for a drug to be traceable, its unique codes on the packaging must be readable within the supply chain.
+For a pharmaceutical to be traceable, its unique codes on the packaging must be readable within the supply chain.
 For this reason, it is very important to check the quality of the 2D code printed on the packaging and the quality of the human-readable text during serialization.
 You can use ISO 15415 for 2D codes and OCR / OCV technology for human-readable codes.
 It is necessary to use image processing equipment with different qualities for each type of packaging.

 Validation Blended with GAMP5 and 21 CFR Part 11